akarlinsky/world_mortality/README.md

 For our sister-project of sub-national mortality data, see <https://github.com/akarlinsky/world_mortality/tree/main/local_mortality>

 Notes:
+-   We will not provide any excess mortality estimates starting from 2024.
+Our excess mortality calculations are based on linear extrapolation of 2015--2019 trends, and this becomes more and more tenuous as the years go by.
+We will continue to provide and update data for 2024 and beyond, but [excess mortality estimates](https://github.com/dkobak/excess-mortality) will only be avilable up to end of 2023.
 -   Our aim is to provide data from 2015 onward.
 In some cases the coverage starts later, but we require at least full 2019 data.
 -   Countries are only included if the data exist until at least June 2020.
 -   We only collect weekly, monthly, or quarterly data.